Temnospondyli: Carboniferous and Early Permian (Cisuralian)

 The earliest fossil evidence of temnospondyls are fossil footprints assigned to the ichnotaxa Batrachichnus and Paleosauropus from the Tournaisian stage of the Early Carboniferous, about 350 million years ago (Ma).
 The first body fossils of temnospondyls appeared in the Middle Mississippian (Viséan), around 330 million years ago (Mya), where the earliest appearances are Balanerpeton from Scotland and an indeterminate temnospondyl from Germany.
 During the Carboniferous, all of the non-stereospondylomorph clades appeared, including dendrerpetids, edopoids, eryopoids, the various dissorophoid subclades, dvinosaurs and zatracheids.
 Stereospondylomorphs and stereospondyls first appeared in the early Permian, although the former may have appeared earlier and merely be undocumented at present.
-The vast majority of the Carboniferous records come from the midwestern United States, such as the Linton, Five Points and Mazon Creek lagerstätte, and the south-central United States where classic redbed formations are found; and from western Europe, particularly the Saar-Nahe Basin in Germany and Nýřany in the Czech Republic.
+The vast majority of the Carboniferous records come from the midwestern United States, such as the Linton, Five Points and Mazon Creek lagerstätte, and the south-central United States where classic redbed formations are found; and from western Europe, particularly the Saar-Nahe Basin in Germany and Nýřany in Czechia.
 The early Permian record of temnospondyls is also concentrated in these regions.
 Most of the clades from the Late Carboniferous continued to be successful, with a particularly high diversity of dissorophoids.

 Middle Permian (Guadalupian)

-Middle Permian records of temnospondyls are relatively sparse, and some of these are debated as a result of the uncertain age and correlation of different deposits in North America (Chickasha, Flowerpot Formations), Niger (Moradi Formation), Brazil (Rio do Rasto Formation), and Russia (Mezen complex) and the subsequent controversy over Olson's Gap, but there is a general consensus that at least some of these records are Guadalupian in age.
+Middle Permian records of temnospondyls are relatively sparse, and some of these are debated as a result of the uncertain age and correlation of different deposits in North America (Chickasha, Flowerpot Formations), Niger (Moradi Formation), Brazil (Rio do Rasto Formation) and Russia (Mezen complex) and the subsequent controversy over Olson's Gap, but there is a general consensus that at least some of these records are Guadalupian in age.
 Records of rhinesuchids from the Eodicynodon andTapinocephalus Assemblage Zones of South Africa are less controversial.
 Additional records are known from Brazil, China, Turkey, and the Isheevo complex of Russia.
 A mixture of taxa are represented, including stereospondylomorphs (Konzhukovia) and rhinesuchid stereospondyls, as well as some of the latest occurrences of dissorophoids (Anakamacops, Kamacops).